aaoratos/simple_sockets/README.md

 $ ./simple_client client4 6969 3 &
 ```

-Now, to conveniently watch how the `log.txt` changes in real-time you can
+Now you can `tail -f log.txt` to conveniently watch in real-time how they
-use the following command:
+interact with each other.
+So wow, much fun :moyai:

 ```bash
 $ tail -f log.txt